7Circle/common-networking-swift/README.md

 ## About

 Made with ❤️ by zero12.
-Then names and logo are trademarks of zero12 srl.
+The names and logo are trademarks of zero12 srl.